As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Quartz crystals are also used in lasers and help enhance the overall intensity of laser beams without breaking apart.
 This is because quartz crystals can tolerate a higher level of heat and chemical reactions without giving up.

 TIP: No gemstone’s value is as elusive and variable as quartz.
-Do you know how valuable can quartz crystals be?
+Do you know how valuable quartz crystals can be?
 Find out the answer in the article below:

 How Much is Quartz Worth?
 Value for Common Quartz Varieties